echac555/Home_Sales/README.md

 Verify that the home_sales temporary table is uncached using PySpark.

 Table of contents:
-.conda - contains virtual environment created to run the libraries parquet_home_sales - contains the output from the parquet component of the code Home_Sales.ipynb - contains the code used to determine the outcomes to the questions above README.md - contains the overview of the assignment, features of what was done in the assignment, requirements need to be installed to run notebook, instructions on the assignment, table of contents and references used to assist in the assignment.
+parquet_home_sales - contains the output from the parquet component of the code Home_Sales.ipynb - contains the code used to determine the outcomes to the questions above README.md - contains the overview of the assignment, features of what was done in the assignment, requirements need to be installed to run notebook, instructions on the assignment, table of contents and references used to assist in the assignment.